drduh/YubiKey-Guide/README.md

 gpg -o \path\to\dir\pubkey.gpg --armor --export $KEYID
 ```

-Copy the **new** temporary working directory to encrypted offline storage, which should still be mounted:
+Copy the **new** temporary working directory to encrypted storage, which should still be mounted:

 ```console
 sudo cp -avi $GNUPGHOME /mnt/encrypted-storage